tjdolan121/train_our_robots/README.md

 STEP 8: Run server: ```flask run```

-STEP 10: Navigate to http://127.0.0.1:5000 in browser, create an account, and play around! <hr>
+STEP 10: Navigate to http://127.0.0.1:5000 in browser, create an account, and play around!

-#### NOTE: I am trying to prepare this app for deployment to Heroku, so any help with that would be greatly appreciated!
+#### Commits to master are automatically pushed to the staging app, found here: https://intense-depths-98176.herokuapp.com/

 ### Feel free to message me if you have any questions!